Probabilistic establishment from invasion fitness

 Source:R/compute_establishment_probability.R

-Probit: \(P = \Phi(\lambda/\sigma)\) with \(\sigma\) as a scalar, the residual SD from a fitted auxiliary GLMM, or a cell-wise predictive SD.
+Probit: \(P = \Phi(\lambda / \sigma)\), where \(\sigma\) is a scalar, the residual standard deviation from a fitted auxiliary model, or a cell-wise predictive standard deviation.

-If lambda_is is not supplied, the function will build it from standardized
+If lambda_is is not supplied, the function builds it from standardized

 Usage